But only whiffs of paraffin

 - One of the common concepts of the tactics used in the Honor Harrington books is that the spaceships used in the battles are virtually invisible when the "wedges" that normally propel them are powered down, and the rare obedience to physics means that a powered-down ship is not motionless and can coast on a ballistic course with virtually no chance of detection.
 They're almost incapable of maneuvering, though.
 Honor uses this trick, along with a ridiculous amount of luck, to get the drop on a Havenite fleet guarding the Cerberus system, from which she and a few hundred thousand POWs and Peep political prisoners are attempting to escape.

-Michelle Henke: Dame Honor's tactic may not have been the single most outrageous, gutsiest, all-or-nothing, do-or-die throw of the dice in the history of the Royal Manticoran Navy.
-If it wasn't, however, I cannot imagine the action that was.
+Michelle Henke: All things considered, Her Grace's plan may not have been the single rashest, most foolhardy, do-or-die, all-or-nothing throw of the dice in the history of the Royal Manticoran —- or Grayson -— Navy.
+If it wasn't, however, I have so far failed to find the plan that was.

 - In Stephen Baxter's Xeelee Sequence novel Exultant, when an asteroid base goes into steaLTh mode, everyone around the base is quiet.
 One character points out that there's no reason for this, but another responds that it's purely psychological—being quiet helps everyone feel that they're being stealthy.